 2 – Productivity Pain Points

-- Obsolete or challenging-to-use tools;
+- Obsolete or difficult-to-use tools;

-- Procedures that are ineffective or take too long.
+- Procedures which are inefficient or time-consuming.

 For instance: